shanmithk/Python-Games/lessons/00_Getting_Started/README.md

 The red square will stop your program, and the green reverse circle wil restart it.
 The other buttons will let you step through the program.

 ## Next Steps

+Don't forget about the [Pygame Documentation](https://www.pygame.org/docs/index.html).
+Your programs will get better the more you know about Pygame.

 Now go to the next lesson, `lessons/01_Motion_and_Physics/00_README.md`